 The offline section allows you to manage how the app should work offline.
 By managing this, you decide what content is available offline for you.
 Having all content offline is possible.

-User experience during online and offline connectivity is nearly the same.
-The app allows it to browse normally through the news feed.
+The user experience during online and offline connectivity is nearly the same.
+The app allows normal browsing through the news feed.

 If you are offline for a longer time, articles or the latest news might have changed or gotten updated.
 During your time offline, it’s not possible to download the latest changes.
 The app clearly indicates when the content was last updated.

-The app clearly informs us when features like commenting on something are not available.
+The app clearly informs us when features like commenting are not available.

 Here’s some technical information, these are the SDKs used by the New York Times app: